Holistic Counselling therapy in Melbourne

 This type of counselling (often) does not support the use of pharmaceutical treatments for behaviour change.
 Instead, the practice is based on using holistic methods to help a person change their behaviour from the inside out.

 Traditional psychotherapy uses what is known as a top-down approach.
 Talk therapy, CBT, psychodynamic therapy are all top down approaches.
+Bottom up psychotherapy on the other hand, begins with the felt sense, the feelings, the heavyness you may feel, or that tight chest that comes along with feeling anxious for example.

 This synergy between a top down, as well as a bottom up, is what I constitute a holistic modality to psychotherapy.
+One’s sleeping habits, as well as diet and exercise also fall under the domain if holistic therapy.

 Holistic therapy is ideal if you’re looking to make significant changes to your life that are long-lasting, without adding in unnatural medications or practices.

-Different Types of Holistic Therapy Melbourne Counselling
+Types of Holistic Counselling

 There are varying types of holistic counselling, most of which are often performed by a psychotherapist – which is someone who trained in using psychological practices to help people change their behaviours.